 When the overtime list passes your position for overtime and you are flexing, you will be charged.

-The Company may, at its sole discretion, continue, modify or terminate the Shift Flex Time provision.
+The Company may, at its sole discretion, continue, modify or terminate the Non-Rotating Shift Flex Time provision.

 3. It is the Company’s policy not to have supervisory employees do the jobs regularly performed by hourly employees.
 The Company shall make every effort to see that this policy is strictly followed by supervisory employees.
 It is not, however, the intention of this policy to prevent supervisory employees from performing any necessary work in the instruction or training of employees, or in operating equipment or processes in emergencies, or in performing necessary work for experimental or developmental purposes, and to provide short-term assistance when necessary.